bootstrap-vue/bootstrap-vue/src/components/form-group/README.md

 ## Label
+Use the prop `label` to set the content of the generated `<legend>` or `<label>` element (html supported), or by using the named slot `label`, You may optionally visually hide the label text while still making it available to screen readers by setting the prop `label-sr-only`.

 `<b-form-group>` will render a `<fieldset>` with `<legend>` if the `label-for` prop is not set.
 If an input ID is provided to the `label-for` prop, then a `<div>` with `<label>` will be rendered.

-Use the prop `label` to set the content of the generated `<legend>` or `<label>` element (html supported), or by using the named slot `label`, You may optionally visually hide the label text while s till making it available to screen readers by setting the prop `label-sr-only`.

 If you provide an input `id` value to the `label-for` prop (the `id` must exist on the input contained within the `<b-form-group>`), a `<label>` element will be rendered instead